SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 ### 5.2 Career Philosophy

-Dedicated to building the best possible products, teams, and companies through innovation, leadership and best practices.
+Dedicated to building the best possible products, teams, and companies.
+Always curious.
 Guided by essential first principles.

-- **Agile gaurantees, disciplined engineering and best practices**: only the "with what and" the "why" change, how remains the constant.
+- **Agile gaurantees, disciplined engineering and best practices**: only the "with what" and the "why" change, "how" remains constant.
-- **Less is more**: less design, fewer features, less code results in fewer defects.
+- **Less is almost always more**: less design, fewer features, less code results in fewer defects.
 It is the single greatest simplification tool for reducing complexity
 - **Pareto principle of feature design**: craft the 20% of functionality that satisfies 80% of customer needs.
-- **Better to kill a feature than ship it incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and worse, reputational damage.
+- **Better to kill a feature than ship incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and worse, reputational damage.
 - **Do it right, do it now**: it's never faster nor cheaper to do it right